Passionate about health, Alison is a freelance writer and researcher of many holistic topics. Below is her own experience with reflexology.

 What is a Reflexology Consultation Like?

-My first session began with a consultation on my health problems, any medication I was taking and general information about reflexology.
+My first session began with a consultation that focused on my health problems, any medication I was taking and general information about reflexology.
 Right from the beginning, I felt relaxed with my therapist, Julia, who is a very calm, professional and centered person who inspires confidence.

 I also felt that her approach was entirely holistic.
 She was looking at me as a whole person, not just at the symptoms I had told her about.
 Sadly, just about all you ever have the opportunity for in a ten-minute slot with a general practitioner—especially here in the UK—is to tell him or her the specific problem you are experiencing at the moment.